-From Baroque to Modern the Fairfax Saxophone Quartet is “Classi‑Jazz.”
-The FSQ demonstrates the amazing versatility of the saxophone by performing a wide variety of musical styles, including traditional French saxophone music, timeless arrangements of classical favorites, Broadway hits, Ragtime, contemporary arrangements of popular music, Latin and Jazz.
-The FSQ plays year-round as “Ambassadors of Good Will” for the highly acclaimed City of Fairfax Band.
+From Baroque to Modern the Fairfax Saxophone Quartet demonstrates the amazing versatility of the saxophone.
+The FSQ performs a wide variety of musical styles, including contemporary arrangements of popular music, Broadway hits, Jazz, Ragtime, Rock, and timeless arrangements of classical favorites.
+The FSQ plays year-round as ambassadors of good will for the highly acclaimed City of Fairfax Band.

-Now in our thirty-third year, the FSQ has performed for audiences throughout the Washington, D.C. area, and even beyond.
-Engagements have included: a 2001 Inauguration Day appearance at the Kennedy Center’s Millennium Stage; the Kennedy Center Annual Fall Open House gala; 32nd , 36th , and 38th International Saxophone Symposium; Barnes and Nobel Book stores; City of Alexandria “Lunch Bunch” and “Holiday” concerts; City of Fairfax Veterans Memorial Amphitheater Summer Concert series, the Fairfax Fall Festival and “Spotlight on the Arts” at the Old Town Hall and Sherwood Center in Fairfax City; Fairfax County Park Authority “Summer in the Park” series; the Freshman Center of George Mason University; the Herndon Train Station Town Hall Square; the Old Post Office Pavilion and Dupont Circle Festival of Music and Garden in Washington, D.C.; the Torpedo Factory in Old Town Alexandria; the Virginia Municipal League Conference at Tysons II; the Filene Center at Wolf Trap; Our Daily Bread “Empty Bowls” Charity; area retirement and care centers; and as featured soloists with the City of Fairfax Band.
+Now in our thirty-eighth year, the FSQ has performed for audiences throughout the Washington, D.C. area, and even beyond.
+Engagements have included: an appearance at the Kennedy Center’s Millennium Stage; the Kennedy Center Annual Fall Open House gala; 32nd , 36th , and 38th International Saxophone Symposiums; Barnes and Nobel Book stores; City of Alexandria “Lunch Bunch” and “Holiday” concerts; City of Fairfax Veterans Memorial Amphitheater Summer Concert series, the Fairfax Fall Festival and “Spotlight on the Arts” at the Old Town Hall and Sherwood Center in Fairfax City; Fairfax County Park Authority “Summer in the Park” series; the Freshman Center of George Mason University; the Herndon Train Station Town Hall Square; the Old Post Office Pavilion and Dupont Circle Festival of Music and Garden in Washington, D.C.; Udvar-Hazy Smithsonian Museum; the Torpedo Factory in Old Town Alexandria; the Virginia Municipal League Conference at Tysons II; the Filene Center at Wolf Trap; Our Daily Bread “Empty Bowls” Charity; Bonita Lestina Performance Series; area retirement and care centers; and as featured soloists with the City of Fairfax Band.

-The FSQ members include: James Francis, Soprano Saxophone – founder and leader of the FSQ; Joy Quinn-Whalen, Alto Saxophone; Brian Cole, Tenor Saxophone; Dan Hurlow, Baritone Saxophone.
+The FSQ members include: James Francis, Soprano Saxophone – founder and leader of the FSQ; Marshall Wise, Alto Saxophone; Brian Cole, Tenor Saxophone; Dan Hurlow, Baritone Saxophone.

-leader James Francis, Soprano Saxophone; Joy Quinn-Whalen, Alto Saxophone; Brian Cole, Tenor Saxophone; and Dan Hurlow, Baritone Saxophone
+Leader James Francis, Soprano Saxophone; Marshall Wise, Alto Saxophone; Brian Cole, Tenor Saxophone; and Dan Hurlow, Baritone Saxophone